First-Of-His-Name/plasma-disruption/README.md

 # plasma-disruption
-applying machine learning to predict the major disruptions in plasma confinement
+Predicting the disruption of plasma current in Tokamak ahead of the actual disruption.